The platform

 Reproducible

-The formula is published and the method is open to review.
+The formula is publicly documented and the method is open to review.

 Canopulse does not replace Tree Equity Score, i-Tree, CalEnviroScreen, or urban-forestry consultants.
-It helps you move faster from public data to a defensible, exportable screening report.
+It helps you move faster from public data to a traceable, exportable screening report.

 Who it is for